Skip to content

 --dqo.scheduler.synchronize-cron-schedule

-Unix cron expression to configure how often the scheduler will synchronize the local copy of the metadata with DQO Cloud and detect new cron schedules.
-Synchronization with DQO cloud could be disabled by setting --dqo.scheduler.enable-cloud-sync=false.
+Unix cron expression to configure how often the scheduler will synchronize the local copy of the metadata with DQOps Cloud and detect new cron schedules.
+The default schedule will synchronize local files with DQOps Cloud and refresh the data quality data warehouse 5 minutes past each hour.
+A DQOps instance that uses a FREE or a trial PERSONAL license will ignore this setting and synchronize files once an hour, on a random time.
+Synchronization with DQOps cloud can be disabled by setting --dqo.scheduler.enable-cloud-sync=false.

-This parameter could be also configured by setting DQO_SCHEDULER_SYNCHRONIZE_CRON_SCHEDULE environment variable.
+This parameter can also be configured by setting the DQO_SCHEDULER_SYNCHRONIZE_CRON_SCHEDULE environment variable.

 --dqo.scheduler.synchronized-folders

-Configures which folders from the DQO user home folder are synchronized to DQO Cloud during a recurring synchronization (triggered by a cron schedule configured by --dqo.scheduler.synchronize-cron-schedule).
-By default, DQO synchronizes (pushes) only changes from folders that have local changes.
+Configures which folders from the DQOps user home folder are synchronized to DQOps Cloud during a monitoring synchronization (triggered by a cron schedule configured by --dqo.scheduler.synchronize-cron-schedule).
+By default, DQOps synchronizes (pushes) only changes from folders that have local changes.

-This parameter could be also configured by setting DQO_SCHEDULER_SYNCHRONIZED_FOLDERS environment variable.
+This parameter can also be configured by setting the DQO_SCHEDULER_SYNCHRONIZED_FOLDERS environment variable.

 all